-The Administration provides opportunities for engagement with faculty, students and staff at Convocations each semester; the President's monthly reports; campus publications (The Communicator, f. systematic procedures for evaluating administrative units and for using assessment data to enhance operations.

-Nota Bene, etc); and Professional Development Days (Conference on Community College Excellence, Faculty Day, Assessment Day).
-All Departments are asked to provide Annual Reports, reflecting on accomplishments and upcoming plans related to the College's Mission and Goals; grant applications must be accompanied by reports that demonstrate how the grants support the College Mission and Goals.
+The administration provides opportunities for engagement with faculty, students and staff at convocations each semester; the president's monthly reports; campus publications (The Communicator, Nota Bene, etc.); and professional development days (Conference on Community College Excellence, Faculty Day, Assessment Day).
+All departments are asked to provide Annual Reports, reflecting on accomplishments and upcoming plans related to the College's mission and goals; grant applications must be accompanied by reports that demonstrate how the grants support the College mission and goals.